NahsiN/nahsin-md.github.io/_posts/2020-05-17-math-equations-support.md

 # Corolla vs Ferrari

-Imagine you are racing your car against an F1 car.
+Imagine racing your car against an F1 car.
 Your car has speed $100~km/h$ while the F1 car has speed $300~km/h$.
 The race director decides to show mercy and gives your car a head start.
 How long will it take for the F1 car to catch up to you?

 Denote $t_0$ as the head start given to your car.
-The car travels a distance $d$ as,
+Your car travels a distance $d$ as,
 \begin{equation}
   \label{eq:car}
   d = 100t,